Beyond the standard model with six-dimensional spinors: Introduction

-Using $\mathfrak{so}_{3,3}$ spacetime allows for $\mathfrak{e}_{8(-24)}$ to describe three generations of matter with only 128 degrees of freedom instead of 192, which corrects aspects of the $\mathfrak{sl}_{2,\mathbb{C}}$ model~\cite{Lisi:2015oja}.
+Using $\mathfrak{so}_{3,3}$ spinor representations allow for $\mathfrak{e}_{8(-24)}$ to describe three generations of matter with only 128 degrees of freedom (dofs) instead of 192 dofs typically used to describe three generations of SM fermions), which corrects aspects of the $\mathfrak{sl}_{2,\mathbb{C}}$ model~\cite{Lisi:2015oja}.
 Complaints with $E_8$ for unified theory~\cite{Distler:2009jt} do not apply to 6D spacetime, as only 128 fermions are needed for three generations~\cite{Maalampi:1988va}.
 While $E_8$ does not contain complex representations, the algebra can be broken to smaller algebras with complex representations, such as $\mathfrak{so}_{10}$.
+Real Majorana spinors exhibiting Majorana-Weyl chiral spinor decompositions with three independent complex subspaces with respect to $D=3+1$ can be found with $Cl(3,3)$, $Cl(4,4)$, $Cl(11,3)$, and $Cl(12,4)$.
+Additionally, the ${\bf128}$ spinor inside $\mathfrak{e}_{8(-24)}$ relates to $(\mathbb{O}_s\otimes \mathbb{O})\mathbb{P}^2$, which is not complex, but $\mathbb{O}_s$ contains three complex subalgebras for three generations of chiral spinors.

-While typical GUTs study an algebra and add representations, the models discussed here break $\mathfrak{e}_{8(-24)}$ alone into GUT algebras, spinors, spacetime algebras, and Higgs representations. $E_8$ gauge theory cannot be used as a GUT in the conventional sense; nevertheless, $E_8$ can be used to encapsulate GUTs with spacetime. \\
+While typical GUTs study an algebra and add representations, the representation theory discussed here breaks $\mathfrak{e}_{8(-24)}$ alone into GUT algebras, spinors, spacetime algebras, and Higgs representations. $E_8$ gauge theory need not be used as a GUT in the conventional sense in this manner; nevertheless, $E_8$ can be used to encapsulate GUTs with spacetime by gauging subgroups. \\

 The manuscript is ordered as follows.
-Next, $SO(10)$, $SU(5)$, Pati-Salam, and $E_6$ GUTs are introduced.
+Next, representation theory of $SO(10)$, $SU(5)$, Pati-Salam, and $E_6$ GUTs is introduced.
 Section~\eqref{3massGen} explains how $E_6$ GUT fits into $E_7$ for one generation and how the magic star projection of $E_8$ (also called the $\mathfrak{g}_2$ decomposition by Mukai~\cite{Mukai}) motivates three generations~\cite{Truini:2011np,Marrani:2015sta}.
 It also introduces $\mathfrak{so}_{3,3}$ spacetime via a toy model from $\mathfrak{f}_{4(4)}$ that contains various spinors.
-Section~\eqref{4spatialDim} discusses extensions of previous (and new) graviGUT models by breaking $\mathfrak{so}_{4,12}$ with four space-like dimensions to the standard model spectrum.
-Section~\eqref{4temporalDim} explores additional models from $\mathfrak{so}_{12,4}$ with four time-like dimensions.
+Section~\eqref{4spatialDim} discusses extensions of previous (and new) graviGUT models by breaking $\mathfrak{so}_{4,12}$ (with four spacelike dimensions) to the SM spectrum.
+Section~\eqref{4temporalDim} explores additional models from $\mathfrak{so}_{12,4}$ with four timelike dimensions.
 Concluding remarks are given in Section~\eqref{conc}.
-Appendix~\eqref{ghosts} briefly discuss possibilities for removing ghosts with three time dimensions.